artghieri/Git-and-GitHub-Introduction/configurations.md

 > For more reference about git shortcuts, check: *["Git Basics - Git Aliases"](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases)*

 ## Example
-After installing **Git**, the first thing to do it is to define your your identification settings, as discussed before.
+After installing **Git**, the first thing to do it is to define your identification settings, as discussed before.
 A typical initial configuration might look something like the following:

 ```julia
 git config --global user.name "Nicholas Chiuz"